tpluscode/UriTemplateString/README.md

 ## Gotchas

-Parsing is implemented uring regular expressions so performance can be suboptimal.
+Parsing is implemented using regular expressions so performance can be suboptimal.

 Also, currently the expressions are an approximation of the real spec.
 Quirks possible ahead.